Subham-Abhishek/Pinterest-clone/README.md

-# Pinterest
+# PinShow

 ### Demo Link : <a>https://pinshow.netlify.app/</a>

 #### About the project:
-Pinterest is an image sharing and social media service designed to enable saving and discovery of information on the internet using images and, on a smaller scale, animated GIFs and videos, in the form of pin-boards.
+PinShow is an image sharing and social media service designed to enable saving and discovery of information on the internet using images and, on a smaller scale, animated GIFs and videos, in the form of pin-boards.

 ## Contributors